-More than a dozen migrants found in back of lorry on ship travelling to IrelandComments
+More than a dozen migrants have been found in the back of a lorry on a Stena Line ferry en route to Ireland.

 Irish authorities have launched an investigation after 16 migrants were found in a lorry container on an overnight ferry travelling from France to Ireland.